 Cyber Security Technical Authority in SEO

 Cyber Security companies need to adequately cover the adjacent areas that they integrate with.
 Far too many marketing campaigns try to sell on just vision, product strategy, and nebulous futuristic promises that DON’T resonate with conservative, risk-averse, and technically/engineering-minded buyers.

 The CIO is NOT always your customer and the CIO/CISO/BISO is almost ALWAYS from a deep technical background.

 Differentiation on Pricing

-Many of the largest tech brands sell via channels like MSSPs – and so they can’t mention pricing for that and many other reasons.
-They also tend to command the highest fees and typically have the huge overheads that require it like expensive vanity HQ addresses, and lots of middle management.
+Many of the largest tech brands sell via channels like MSSPs – so they can’t mention pricing for that and many other reasons.
+They also tend to command the highest fees and typically have the huge overheads that require it like expensive vanity HQ addresses and lots of middle management.
 Not publishing pricing allows for special discounting, bulk buying, and incentives from sales teams who really despise it when their prospects have pricing guideline lists.

 But if you have a market leader and pricing is part of that strategy, get a guideline price list for your region and publish it.
 The bigger and more commoditized the brand, the more popular the search.
 This is also very cost-effective in PPC – and these searches are at the Bottom of the Funnel ICP searches.
 In the continuous hunt for SQLs (Sales Qualified Leads), these leads don’t get any better qualified.

 With the demand for talent and the cybersecurity skills shortage, your target audience is diverse.
 Not only do you have people with different titles but they come from different backgrounds and levels of experience in IT.
 These environments shape how they think.
 Search marketing (SEO or PPC) has demonstrated for at least 2 decades that people have a herd mentality when searching – and this is very true in a Cybersecurity SEO/SEM Campaign.